Skip to content

 Formatting is enabled by default, but you can disable it by explicitly using formatter.enabled: false.

-You can format files and directories using the format command and the --write option:
+You can format files and directories using the format command with the --write option:

 Terminal window